bvibber/ogv.js/readme.md

 * 0.0.2 - 2016-03-27
  * Broken out from ogv.js, cleaning up to publish as npm module

-## Installing with webpack
+## Installing with webpack or browserify

-If your project is built with webpack, it's easy to bundle up AudioFeeder's JavaScript classes and the Flash shim for IE.
+If your project is built with webpack or browserify, it's easy to bundle up AudioFeeder's JavaScript classes; you will have to manually ensure that the Flash shim for IE is bundled alongside it.

 Add to your npm dependencies: